teknostatik/blog/wordpress/2025-12-20-albums-of-the-year-2025.md

 ### [RUN AWAY WITH A WILD AND A RARE ONE](https://wavegenerators.bandcamp.com/album/run-away-with-a-wild-and-a-rare-one) by WAVE GENERATORS

->ALL SONGS WRITTEN & PERFORMED by WAVE GENERATORS — WAVE GENERATORS = HEIGHT KEECH & NOSAJ FROM NEW KINGDOM; produced by Height Keech, mixed and mastered by Steel Tipped Dove.

 Described as _the Fugazi of hip-hop_, which is a phrase that is always gong to make me listen, as I like both of these things.
 This record makes me feel how I felt when I heard the first Rage Against The Machine album, and it's a perfect mix of genres that ends up being much more than the sum of its' parts.
 This is their second album, but both fit easily together on one CD, and this is very much music that _should_ be burned on CD and listened to as a body of work.
 It won't take long, and it's very much worth it.

 ### [Yoo II avec Nolan Potter](https://yoodooright.bandcamp.com/album/yoo-ii-avec-nolan-potter) by Yoo Doo Right, Population II & Nolan Potter